-1 EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-1.1.
-The Purpose of the Plan
+1.1 The Purpose of the Plan

-Asset management planning is a comprehensive process to ensure delivery of services from infrastructure is provided in a financially sustainable manner.
+Stormwater Asset management planning (SW AMP) is a comprehensive process to ensure that delivery of services from infrastructure is provided in a financially sustainable manner.

-This Asset Management Plan details information about stormwater infrastructure assets including actions required to provide an agreed level of service in the most cost effective manner while outlining associated risks.
+This Asset Management Plan details information about stormwater assets including actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
 The plan defines the services to be provided, how the services are provided and what funds are required to provide the services over a 10-year planning period.

-1.2.
-Asset Description
+1.2 Asset Description

-Council provides stormwater drainage systems within its Local Government Area to manage the quantity and quality of stormwater runoff to protect downstream environments, limit flooding of public and private property, and ensure stormwater generated from developed catchments causes minimal nuisance, danger and damage to people property and the environment.
+Council provides stormwater drainage systems within its Local Government Area to manage the quantity and quality of stormwater runoff to protect downstream environments, limit flooding of public and private property, and ensure stormwater generated from developed catchments causes minimal nuisance, danger, and damage to people property and the environment.

-City of Parramatta Council is responsible for the care and maintenance of a stormwater drainage portfolio with a replacement value of \$697,540,000 (as at 30/06/2022).
+City of Parramatta Council is responsible for the care and maintenance of a stormwater drainage portfolio with a replacement value of \$783,689,404 (as at 31 January 2024).

-1.3.
-Lifecycle Management Plan
+1.3 Lifecycle Management Plan

-1.3.1.
-What does it Cost?
+1.3.1 What does it Cost

-The projected outlays necessary to provide the services covered in this Asset Management Plan (AM Plan), including operations, maintenance, renewal and upgrade of existing assets over the 10-year planning period, is \$137m or \$13.7m on average per year excluding major new and upgraded assets.
-Council has a relatively small new stormwater asset development pipeline in the next 3 years, which does not materially affect the stormwater portfolio, however small cumulative additions to the stormwater network from new developments will add to the total.
+The projected outlays necessary to provide the services covered in this Stormwater Asset Management Plan (SW-AMP), including operations, maintenance, renewal and upgrade of existing assets over the 10-year planning period, is \$201m or \$20.1m on average per year excluding major new and upgraded assets.
+Council has a relatively small new stormwater asset development pipeline in the next 3 years, which does not materially affect the stormwater portfolio.

-1.3.2.
-What we will do
+1.3.2 What we will do

-We plan to provide the following stormwater drainage services:
+Council plan to provide the following stormwater drainage services:

-- Undertake a proactive condition rating program of our underground stormwater drainage network in accordance City of Parramatta's stormwater pipe condition inspection program (draft) - Continue proactive and reactive pipe and pit cleaning of the stormwater drainage network so it can operate at maximum capacity - Renew pipes where condition inspections reveal any deficiency in the network. - Inspect all council declared dams (1-3 times per week), non-declared flood detention systems, and levees at minimum specified internals (6 months) - Explore all avenues for grants and subsidies to increase expenditure on the stormwater assets - Review capital works programmes annually and prioritise works accordingly; - Ensure new works are planned for and receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved; - Improve the underlying information with an annual review of service level trends. - Approximately \$35.4m in renewal spending on existing stormwater assets within the 10-year planning period.
+- Undertake a proactive condition rating program of our underground stormwater drainage network in accordance with City of Parramatta's stormwater pipe condition inspection program. - Continue proactive and reactive pipe and pit cleaning of the stormwater drainage network so it can operate at maximum capacity. - Renew pipes where condition inspections reveal any deficiency in the network. - Inspect all council declared dams (1-3 times per week), non-declared flood detention systems, and levees at minimum specified internals (6 months). - Explore all avenues for grants and subsidies to increase expenditure on the stormwater assets. - Review capital works programmes annually and prioritise works accordingly. - Ensure new works are planned for and receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved. - Improve the underlying information with an annual review of service level trends. - Approximately \$83.5m in renewal spending on existing stormwater assets within the 10-year planning period.

-1.3.3.
-What we cannot do
+1.3.3 What we cannot do

-We do not have enough funding to provide all services at the desired service levels or provide new services.
+Allocation of limited funding annually for new asset creations, program level funding and operational budgets compromises the desired level of service.
 Works and services that cannot be provided under present funding levels are:

-- Replace and upgrade all pipe and pits within the network - Retro-fit properties with rear-of-allotment drainage networks.
+- Replace and upgrade all pipes and pits within the network - Retro-fit properties with rear-of-allotment drainage networks.

-1.3.4.
-Plans for the future
+1.3.4 Plans for Future

-Council plans to operate and maintain stormwater drainage assets to achieve the following strategic objectives.
+Council plans to operate and maintain stormwater assets to achieve the following strategic objectives:

-- Ensure the network is maintained at a safe and functional standard as set out in this AM plan; - Maximise the asset's useful life whilst minimising life cycle expenditure; - Maintain the asset's functionality to ensure that it remains 'fit for purpose' and compliant with statutory requirements; - Allow for future expansion of the network as development and demand increases over time
+- Ensure the network is maintained at a safe and functional standard as set out in this AM plan. - Maximise the asset's useful life whilst minimising life cycle expenditure. - Maintain the asset's functionality to ensure that it remains 'fit for purpose' and compliant with statutory requirements. - Allow for future expansion of the network as development and demand increases over time.

-1.3.5.
-How Council measures performance
+1.3.5 How Council measure performance